Knawat/interviews-challenges/README copy.md

 follow this steps
 - open the project in vscode editor.
 - open the vscode terminal
+- write 'npm install' in terminal to get the packages.
-- write npm run cypress:open in terminal.
+- write 'npm run cypress:open' in terminal to run the tests.
-- select the test script you want to run.
+- select one of the test scripts you want to run and watch the result.